JoshuaHartling/xlsx_to_json.MK2/README.md

 or later.
 It takes a specifically formatted Excel file and converts to a JSON file that FortiManager will recognize for importing Metadata.

+Note: *FMG-xlsx_json-converter.zip* is a standalone version of this project that can be run without python.

 ## Setup
 * Download python